lowie2727/master-thesis-ansible/provisioning/README.md

 #### Step 3

+> [!TIP]
-For security reasons, it is better to disable password-based authentication on the Jenkins server  machine.
+> For security reasons, it is better to disable password-based authentication on the Jenkins server  machine.

 The configuration is located in the following file: